wangziqi2013/wangziqi2013.github.io/_posts/2020-07-23-thesaurus.markdown

 **Highlight:**

-1. Using content-aware fingerpring hashing to detect similar cache lines
+1. Using content-aware fingerpring hashing to detect similar cache lines, and then use base + delta encoding to compresse.

+2. Using start map to virtualize segment addresses.
+Always compacting + address virtualization enables the tag array to only refer to the fixed virtualized segment address which will be translated by the start map

 **Lowlight:**